SignLLM: Sign Language Production Large Language Models: Abstract

 \section{Abstract}

-In this paper, we introduce the first comprehensive multilingual sign language dataset named \ourDataName{}, which builds from public data including American Sign Language (ASL) and seven others.
-Our dataset transforms a vast array of videos into a streamlined, model-friendly format, optimized for training with translation models like seq2seq and text2text.
-Building on this new dataset, we propose \ourLLMmethodName{}, the first multilingual \ac{slp} model, which includes two novel multilingual SLP modes that allow for the generation of sign language gestures from input text or prompt.
-Both of the modes can use a new loss and a module based on reinforcement learning, which accelerates the training by enhancing the model's capability to autonomously sample high-quality data.
-We present benchmark results of \ourLLMmethodName{}, which demonstrate that our model achieves state-of-the-art performance on SLP tasks across eight sign languages.
-More code and materials are available at \url{https://signllm.github.io/}. \keywords{Sign Language Production \and Large Language Model \and Transformers \and Sequence-to-Sequence \and Human Pose Generation}
+In this paper, we propose \textbf{\ourLLMmethodName{}}, a multilingual \ac{slp} large language model, which includes two novel multilingual SLP modes MLSF and Prompt2LangGloss that allow sign language gestures generation from query texts input and question-style prompts input respectively.
+Both modes can use a new RL loss based on reinforcement learning and a new RL module named Priority Learning Channel.
+These RL components can accelerate the training by enhancing the model's capability to sample high-quality data.
+To train \ourLLMmethodName{}, we introduce \textbf{\ourDataName{}}, a comprehensive multilingual sign language dataset, which builds from public data, including American Sign Language (ASL) and seven others.
+This dataset standardizes information by extracting pose information from sign language videos into a unified compressed format.
+We extensively evaluate \ourLLMmethodName{}, demonstrating that our model achieves state-of-the-art performance on SLP tasks across eight sign languages.